raphaelquintao/QRedshiftCinnamon/README.md

     - If you want to enable it again, run `systemctl unmask --user redshift.service`

 ## Changelog
+* 1.7.1
+    - Auto update is only used when night is enabled.
 * 1.7.0
     - Fixed issues with asynchronous command calls.
         - Main redshift call reverted to synchronous, so the cinnamon will show the annoying message again: ***This applet contains function calls that could potentially cause Cinnamon to crash or freeze***.